matloff/cdparcoord/README.md

 Now it really does appear that there is some tendency for the women to be working in the less lucrative occupations.

+Multiple columns can be brushed together.
+Brushing is indicated by a small coloring of a portion of the line.
+To turn off brushing, click and drag on an uncolored portion.

 # Example

 We return to the baseball, and show a more advanced usage of